-- I!
-Executes the most recent command - In Execute the nth command.
-We can use the history command to see the command numbers. - !-n Execute the nth from the end of the command history. - Istring execute the most recent command starting with the characters "string". - !?string execute the most recent command containing the characters "string". - ^string1^string2 repeat last command, replacing "string1" with "string2". - fc edits the most recent command history
+- !!
+Executes the most recent command - !n Execute the nth command.
+We can use the history command to see the command numbers. - !-n Execute the nth from the end of the command history. - !string execute the most recent command starting with the characters "string". - !?string execute the most recent command containing the characters "string". - string1string2 repeat last command, replacing "string1" with "string2". - \$ fc edits the most recent command history